Barendan/facialspa/README.md

 Esperanza Wellness

-A spa with a variety of facial services.
+A spa featuring a variety of facial services.